dantstephens/webscrape-challenge/README.md

 To run the app:
 * Each notebook can be downloaded and ran independently.
 * Splinter and Chromedriver are required to run each notebook.
+Instructions for installing Splinter and Chromedriver can be found here: https://splinter.readthedocs.io/en/latest/install/install.html